kissflow/lcnc-sdk-js/docs/src/content/docs/utils.md

 In Kissflow SDKs, you can initiate both internal and external API calls.

-For internal APIs, refer to the [Developer's Hub](https://api.kissflow.com/).
+For internal APIs, refer to the [Kissflow API documentation](https://api.kissflow.com/).

 -   You can use the `kf.api` method to fetch internal APIs.